Connect with others who understand.

 • Wearing safe, low-heeled shoes

-• Increasing safety at home by keeping areas where you walk clear of cords, loose carpets, or other objects
+• Keeping areas where you walk clear of cords, loose carpets, or other objects

 MyMSTeam is the social network for people with MS and their loved ones.
-Here, more than 194,000 members come together to discuss life with multiple sclerosis.
-Members frequently discuss walking difficulties and other symptoms of MS.
+On MyMSTeam, more than 216,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.

-Have you experienced walking problems with multiple sclerosis?
-Share your stories or advice in the comments below or by posting on MyMSTeam.
+Have you experienced walking difficulties with MS?
+Are you looking to learn what kinds of strategies have been helpful to others?
+Share your stories or advice in the comments below or by posting on your Activities page.

 All updates must be accompanied by text or a picture.